-- CO1.
-State the nature, purpose and types of educational assessment and evaluation. - CO2.
-Develop and use different types of tools and techniques for continuous and comprehensive assessment of learning in the school situation. - CO3.
-Explain the importance of assessment for learning and its processes for enhancing
+- State the nature, purPSOse and types of educational assessment and evaluation. - Develop and use different types of tools and techniques for continuous and comprehensive assessment of learning in the school situation. - Explain the imPSOrtance of assessment for learning and its processes for enhancing

-The quality of learning and teaching.

-- CO4.
-Describe the characteristic of a good test. - CO5.
-Analyze the trends and issues in learning and learner assessment. - CO6.
-Analyze and interpret results of the assessment using standard score. - CO7.
-Illustrate the principles of test construction in education.
+- thequality of learning and teaching. - Describe the characteristic of a good test. - Analyze the trends and issues in learning and learner assessment. - Analyze and interpret results of the assessment using standard score. - Illustrate the principles of test construction in education.